Wintellect/MSLearn/includes/06-collaborate-using-pull.md

 # Collaborate using Pull

-As work on the website progresses one of your coworkers, Alice, offers to help you write the CSS stylesheet.
+As work on the website progresses one of your coworkers, <a href="https://en.wikipedia.org/wiki/Alice_and_Bob" >Alice</a>, offers to help you write the CSS stylesheet.
 She will need to make a copy of your project, and send her changes to you as she makes them.
 This is where `git`'s _distributed_ nature comes in.